- Contact Us

-My SSP (My Student Support Program) is a service contracted by the university to provide mental support to SFU and FIC students worldwide.
-All graduate and undergraduate students are encouraged to download the app so the service is available when it's needed - to support yourself, or a friend.
+Telus Health Student Support Program (My SSP) is a service contracted by the university to provide mental health support to SFU and FIC students worldwide.
+All graduate and undergraduate students are encouraged to download the app so the service is available when it's needed—to support yourself, or a friend.

-My SSP is a resource designed to support the overall mental health and wellbeing of students by providing real-time 24/7 access to professional counsellors as well as scheduled short-term counselling support.
-Use the My SSP app not only to connect with live support, but also to review its extensive library of digital emotional health and wellbeing content, which includes access to virtual fitness sessions and self-administered assessments.
+My SSP is a resource designed to support the overall mental health and well-being of students by providing real-time 24/7 access to professional counsellors as well as scheduled short-term counselling support.
+Use the My SSP app to connect with live support, and also to review its extensive library of digital emotional health and well-being content, which includes access to virtual fitness sessions and self-administered assessments.

-If this is your first time accessing counselling or mental health support, review the guide below on ways to contact My SSP with some suggested examples.
+If this is your first time accessing counselling or mental health support, review the guide below on suggested ways to connect with My SSP.

 Available in multiple languages